Law enforcement urges people to stay home as storm worsens

 “Driving at night with diminished visibility is a very difficult, if you don’t have to travel please don’t stay warm at home,” said Haessly.

-Both law enforcement officers that Local Five News spoke to remind drivers to give snowplow drivers extra distance when you see them out on the road.
+Both law enforcement officers that Local Five News spoke to remind drivers to give snowplow drivers extra distance when they see them out on the road.

 “If you don’t have to drive, don’t,” said Cash.
 “Stay home.”